openmpf/openmpf.github.io/docs/docs/TiesDb-Guide.md

 are in a new location, the output object must be updated before it is uploaded to the new S3 bucket.
 In the updated output object, the `tiesDbSourceJobId` property will be set to the previous job's ID.
 When the S3 copy is enabled and the results bucket is the same as the previous job, a new output object is created, but copies of the artifacts, markup, and derivative media are not created.
 If the S3 copy is disabled, `tiesDbSourceJobId` is not added because the original job's output object is used without changes.
+If the copy fails, a link to the old JSON output object will be provided.

 When performing the S3 copy, the [S3 job properties](Object-Storage-Guide#s3-object-storage) like `S3_ACCESS_KEY` and `S3_SECRET_KEY` use the values from the current job and apply to the